canalplus/rx-player/doc/api/Speed_Control/setPlaybackRate.md

 As its name hints at, the value indicates the rate at which contents play:

-- Setting it to `2` allows to play at a speed multiplied by 2 relatively to regular playback.
+- Setting it to `2` allows playing at a speed multiplied by 2 relatively to regular playback.

 - Setting that value to `1` reset the playback rate to its "normal" rythm.

-- Setting it to `0.5` allows to play at half the speed relatively to regular playback.
+- Setting it to `0.5` allows playing at half the speed relatively to regular playback.

 - etc.